surfly/webfuse-templates/TEMPLATE/Template_Instructions.md

-> Delete this file before copying your template to the webfuse-spaces repo

 ## Required Files in Directory

-- **template.json**
+# template.json
   This is your space template export json from the studio.
-It must be renamed to template.json
+It must be renamed to template.json and added to the directory

-- **marketplace.json**
+# marketplace.json
   This contains metadata for the marketplace page.
 Make sure you populate the following:

 ### Category (pick one or add a list):